factorie/factorie/tutorials/Tutorial090ParallelismAndHyperparameters.scala.md

-Other objects which also use CategoricalDomains as their back ends, such as the CategoricalTensorDomain are then also thread-safe.
+Other objects which also use CategoricalDomains as their back ends, such as the CategoricalVectorDomain are then also thread-safe.

 Also for all DocumentAnnotators calling annotator.process in multiple threads is safe.